hazelcast/hazelcast-jet/site/docs/design-docs/012-improved-job-resilience.md

 make sense to do it for failures that can't be remedied, but which are those?
 Hard to tell, hard to exhaust all the possibilities.

-Since the suspend feature will be optional and will need explicit setting, it's probably ok to do it for any failure (not just some whitelisted ones).
+Since the suspend feature will be optional and will need an explicit setting, it's probably ok to do it for any failure (not just some whitelisted ones).
 There is nothing to lose anyways.
 If the failure can't be remedied, then the user can just cancel the job.
 They will be